 In outpatient treatment models, those battling drug abuse and addiction may attend a variety of sessions, meetings, and workshops each day while returning home at night.
 These programs are generally more flexible, although they require a tight support network focused on treatment and recovery.
 Inpatient treatment models are typically more comprehensive as individuals stay on site for a period of time in order to escape any potential outside stressors that may hinder recovery.
 Inpatient care generally offers a more intensive treatment regime for those with long-term or more severe addictions.
 There is no exact timeline for addiction treatment as care and recovery are highly individual.

-Cocaine has a fairly short half-life.
-According to the Australian Department of Health, withdrawal symptoms and cravings can start within a few hours of the last dose.
+Cocaine has a fairly short half-life and withdrawal symptoms and cravings can start within a few hours of the last dose.
 For many people addicted to cocaine, medical detox is the first step in a treatment program.
 During medical detox, individuals are monitored around the clock to ensure that all medical and mental health needs are attended to immediately, and sometimes medications are used to help with specific symptoms and drug cravings.
 After cocaine is safely removed from the body, a comprehensive treatment plan ” that will likely include therapy sessions, support groups, educational opportunities, and counseling ” can be implemented.